Oz (TV series): Overview

 "Oz" is the nickname for the Oswald State Correctional Facility, formerly Oswald State Penitentiary, a fictional level 4 maximum-security state prison in an unspecified East Coast state, although references throughout the series point to New York as its location.
 The nickname "Oz" also refers to L. Frank Baum's fictional Land of Oz.
-Where the classic film The Wizard of Oz (1939) popularized the phrase, "There's no place like home," a poster for the series used the tagline "It's no place like home".
 Most of the series' story arcs are set in "Emerald City", a wing of the prison that is named after a fantastic place in the Oz books.

 Plot

 In an experimental unit of the prison, unit manager Tim McManus emphasizes rehabilitation and learning responsibility during incarceration, rather than carrying out purely punitive measures.
 Emerald City is an extremely controlled environment, with a carefully managed balance of members from each racial and social group, intended to ease tensions among these various factions.
 However, almost all of these factions are constantly at war with one another which often results in many prisoners being beaten, raped, or murdered.

 Under McManus and Warden Leo Glynn, all inmates in "Em City" struggle to fulfill their own needs.
 Some fight for power – either over the drug trade or over other inmate factions and individuals.
 Others, corrections officers and inmates alike, simply want to survive, some long enough to make parole and others just to see the next day.
 The show's narrator, inmate Augustus Hill, explains the show, and provides context, thematic analysis, and a sense of humor.

 Oz chronicles McManus' attempts to keep control over the inmates of Em City.
 There are many groups of inmates throughout the show, and not everyone within each group survives the show's events.
-There are the African-American Homeboys (Wangler, Redding, Poet, Keane, Adebisi) and Muslims (Said, Arif, Khan), the Wiseguys (Pancamo, Nappa, Schibetta, Zanghi, Urbano), the Aryan Brotherhood (Schillinger, Robson, Mack), the Latinos of El Norte (Alvarez, Morales, Guerra, Hernandez), the Irish (The O'Reilly brothers, Kirk, Keenan), the Gays (Hanlon, Cramer, Ginzburg), the Bikers (Hoyt, Sands, Burns), the Christians (Cloutier, Coushaine, Cudney) and many other individuals not completely affiliated with one particular group (Rebadow, Busmalis, Keller, Stanislofsky).
+There are the African-American Homeboys (Adebisi, Wangler, Redding, Poet, Keane) and Muslims (Said, Arif, Khan), the Wiseguys (Pancamo, Nappa, Schibetta, Ortolani), the Aryan Brotherhood (Schillinger, Robson, Mack), the Latinos of El Norte (Alvarez, Morales, Guerra, Hernandez), the Irish (Mostly made up of the O'Reily brothers), the Gays (Hanlon, Cramer, Ginzburg, Torquemada), the Bikers (Hoyt, Ross), the Christians (Cloutier, Coushaine, Cudney) and many other individuals not completely affiliated with one particular group (Rebadow, Busmalis, Keller, Stanislofsky).
 In contrast to the dangerous criminals, central character Tobias Beecher gives a look at a usually law-abiding albeit alcoholic man who made one fatal drunk-driving mistake.